Explore Kathmandu – 6 Days

 - Best Season: January to June; September to December

 Kathmandu, the mystical and magical city, is famous for its bustling streets, vibrant culture, rich historical heritage, exquisite temples and religious sites.
-The sightseeing tour will give you an insight about the lifestyle of the people of this ancient city.
-Though the city is a valley, the views of many Himalayan gems like Langtang and Ganesh can be clearly seen from here.
-For nature lovers, hiking the Shivapuri National Park just off the edge of the city is a great option to explore the marvelous forest and trails filled with flora and fauna.
-Don’t forget to get hold of handcrafted souvenirs which Nepal is globally known for!
+The sightseeing explore Kathmandu tour will give you an insight about the lifestyle of the people of this ancient city.
+Though the city is a valley, the views of many Himalayan gems like Langtang and Ganesh Himal can be clearly seen from here.
+This explore Kathmandu trip takes you to the major cultural heritage sites of the city.
+Visit medieval palaces, sacred Hindu and Buddhist shrines, a medieval town(Pharping) steeped in Newari culture and the windy hills of Nagarkot.

 Nagarkot has become famous as one of the best spots to view Mount Everest as well as other snow-topped peaks of the Himalayan range from the Kathmandu valley.
 With an elevation of 2,195 m, Nagarkot also offers a panoramic view of the valley, the sunset and sunrise.
-The colorful flowers and the serene backdrop of the mountains make the hillstation ever popular among tourists.
-You may wish to go a non-strenuous hiking about the hill, which will give you a close encounter with the Nepalese country lifestyle, besides, of course, the stunning views.
-One can traverse short distances on trekking trails and come close to nature’s wonders such as the outer of verdant forests, flower-covered meadows and unusual rock formations.
-It is no surprise that visitors describe it as a place whose beauty endures year round.
+The colorful flowers and the serene backdrop of the mountains make the hill station ever popular among tourists.

 During the course of this trip, you will have a professional guide at your disposal, and travel on a comfortable private tourist vehicle or a coach.
-Transfer across cities will be either on an airplane or ground transportation (private vehicle or tourist bus).
 All accommodation during the tour will be at 2 or 3 star hotels and lodges available in the area.
 You will have ample opportunity to purchase authentic souvenirs, including carpets, handicrafts, carvings and Thankas (traditional painting) in this trip.

 - Day 01 – Arrival at the Tribhuvan International Airport in Kathmandu (1,345 m).
 Overnight at Hotel.